Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 Lagos de Montebello: Jewel-Toned Lakes on the Guatemala Border

 If you have an extra day and a rental car, the Montebello Lakes near the Guatemala border are extraordinary.
 This national park contains dozens of lakes, each a different shade of blue, green, or turquoise depending on the mineral content of the soil.
-The kids can swim in several of the lakes, and there are easy walking paths between them.
+Kids can swim in several of them and there are easy walking paths between them.

-We visited three lakes in a half-day trip from San Cristobal (about two hours each way).
-The park is not heavily touristed, so we had most of the swimming spots to ourselves.
-Pack a picnic and good hiking shoes for the kids -- some of the paths are muddy and slippery, especially in the rainy season.
+We visited three lakes in a half-day trip from San Cristóbal (about two hours each way).
+The park isn't heavily touristed, so we had most of the swimming spots to ourselves.
+Pack a picnic and good walking shoes for the kids - some of the paths are muddy and slippery, especially in the rainy season.

 Indigenous Communities: Teaching Kids About Living Cultures

-Chiapas is home to large populations of Tzotzil and Tzeltal Maya people, and visiting their communities is one of the most meaningful experiences you can share with your children.
-The village of San Juan Chamula, about 20 minutes from San Cristobal, has a church unlike any other in the world -- the floor is covered in pine needles, candles flicker everywhere, and traditional Maya ceremonies happen alongside Catholic rituals.
+Chiapas is home to large populations of Tzotzil and Tzeltal Maya people, and visiting their communities is one of the most meaningful experiences you can share with your kids.
+The village of San Juan Chamula, about 20 minutes from San Cristóbal, has a church unlike any other in the world - the floor is covered in pine needles, candles flicker everywhere, and traditional Maya ceremonies happen alongside Catholic rituals.

 Please visit with respect.
 Photography inside the church is strictly forbidden, and you should ask before photographing anyone in the village.
-Hire a local guide who can provide cultural context and ensure you are visiting responsibly.
-This is not a tourist attraction -- it is a living, sacred community.
-But when approached with sensitivity, it is an incredibly powerful experience that teaches kids about cultural diversity in a way no textbook can.
+Hire a local guide who can provide cultural context and ensure you're visiting responsibly.
+This is not a tourist attraction.
+It is a living, sacred community.
+But when approached with sensitivity, it's an incredibly powerful experience that teaches kids about cultural diversity in a way no textbook can.
+Tía Rosa drilled this etiquette into me as a kid: in Chamula, you are a guest in someone's church.
+Act accordingly.

 Practical Tips for Chiapas with Kids